 “Hopefully those applications will continue to evolve and innovate and identify new pieces of your financial puzzle that they can solve for and improve,” he says.

-To listen to the full podcast episode & subscribe via your favorite player, click here:
+To listen to the full podcast episode and subscribe via your favorite player, click here:

 If you have missed out on our other podcasts, discover more Mr. Open Banking today.